 Registration typically takes between two to five days to process, depending on the time of year.

-Once completed, you and your learning mentor will receive an email confirmation along with login details for DLCgo, our course platform.
+Once registration is processed, the student and parent/learning mentor will receive an email confirmation along with login details for DLCgo, our course platform.

-Your teacher will contact you to introduce themselves, get to know you, review your coursework and answer any questions you have.
+Your teacher will contact you on or just ahead of your course starting to introduce themselves, get to know you, review your coursework and answer any questions you have.

 You can also schedule a meeting with your teacher through your DLCgo dashboard.